JaxPlays-Inc/jaxplays.org/content/people/Dawn-Knipe.md

   imdb:
   website:
 ---
-Dawn Knipe has spent most of her life creating theater as a director, actor and sometimes clown, developing new works for university theater, off-off-Broadway showcases, and in workshops at HB Studios, the Neighborhood Playhouse, and the Eugene O’Neill Theater Center.
-She is a graduate of Pace University’s theater program and studied acting with Alfred Dumais, a protégé of Uta Hagen.
-In New York, she was the director of the Schimmel Center for the Arts and collaborated with numerous performing artists from the downtown art scene, and for several years, she was a member of Charles Maryan’s Playwright/Directors Workshop.
+Dawn Knipe has spent much of her life creating theater as a director, actor, and occasional clown, developing new works for university theater, off-off-Broadway showcases, and workshops at HB Studios, the Neighborhood Playhouse, and the Eugene O'Neill Theater Center.
+She is a graduate of Pace University's theater program and studied acting with Alfred Dumais, a protege of Uta Hagen.
+In New York, she was the director of the Schimmel Center for the Arts and collaborated with performing artists from the downtown art scene.
+Her local directing credits include *Home, I'm Darling* and *Bakersfield Mist* for A Classic Theatre in St. Augustine, where she also serves on the board.